AyeCode/invoicing/readme.txt

 == Changelog ==

 = 1.0.11 =
-BuddyPress profile my invoice tab showing count with paid only should show all - FIXED
+* BuddyPress profile my invoice tab showing count with paid only should show all - FIXED
+* Problem in submitting the checkout form with full price discount - FIXED

 = 1.0.10 =
 Invalid invoice user id error sometimes when require login to checkout disabled - FIXED